javadbat/jb-image-input-react/README.md

 | --jb-image-input-placeholder-p-color  | web-component placeholder icon primary color                                                   |
 | --jb-image-input-placeholder-bg-color | web-component placeholder background-color default is transparent                              |
 | --jb-image-input-placeholder-sec-color| placeholder secondary color                                                                   |

+## Other Related Docs:

+- see [jb-image-input](https://github.com/javadbat/jb-image-input-react) if you want to use this component as a web-component.

+- see [All JB Design system Component List](https://github.com/javadbat/design-system/blob/master/docs/component-list.md) for more components.

+- use [Contribution Guide](https://github.com/javadbat/design-system/blob/master/docs/contribution-guide.md) if you want to contribute in this component.